FredKSchott/snowpack/www/_template/reference/configuration.md

 **Default**: `true`

-TODO: copy edits

-- Set to `false` to prevent Snowpack from deleting the build output folder (`buildOptions.out`) between builds.
+Set to `false` to prevent Snowpack from deleting the build output folder (`buildOptions.out`) between builds.

 ### buildOptions.metaDir